jacubero/aws-architect-associate/docs/ec2.rst

 The integration of EC2 Auto Scaling and EC2 fleet helps customers to drive down costs, optimize performance, and eliminate operational overhead.

 You can choose to have your Spot instances terminated, stopped, or hibernated upon interruption.
 Stop and hibernate options are available for persistent Spot requests and Spot Fleets with the maintain option enabled.
-By default, your instances are terminated.
+By default, your one-time Spot instances are terminated.

 Amazon EC2 Spot instances integrate natively with a number of other AWS services, such as: AWS Batch, Data Pipeline and CloudFormation, Amazon EMR, ECS and EKS.